SadiaRidita/restapi_laravel/README.md

 ## Introduction

-This Laravel REST API is a basic implementation based on the tutorial mentioned in the [YouTube link](#) (replace with the actual link).
-It provides a foundation for building and extending a fully functional API using Laravel.
+This project provides a foundation for building and extending a fully functional API using Laravel.

 ## Installation